 On the other hand, XML sitemaps are for bots and spiders not for humans.
 Moreover, a single sitemap does not exceed more than 50,000 URLs of 50MB.
 Therefore, if you have a heavy site with too much content, then you will need more than one XML sitemap.

-I would recommend, you should make separate sitemaps for different content formats such as text articles, images, pdfs, ppts, videos and the likes
+I would recommend, you should make separate sitemaps for different content formats such as text articles, images, pdfs, ppts, videos, and the likes

-11. Check robots.txt file
+11. Check robots.txt File

-How to find robots.txt file?
+How to find the robots.txt file?

 12. Pagination on your webpages

 Pagination can actually hurt SEO if it’s not implemented correctly.
 Pagination causes duplicate and thin content issues.
-Therefore, ensure that you have implemented pagination properly that does not make Google Bot hate you.
+Therefore, ensure that you have implemented pagination properly so that does not make Google Bot hate you.

 - Use Crawlable Anchor Links